ZationServer/zation-service-nodemailer/README.md

         })]
     });
 ```
-In this example code, each worker of the zation server will create the defined transporters in the start.
+In this example code, each worker of the zation server will create the defined transporters in the start process.
 After the launch, the transporters can be accessed by using a SmallBag or Bag.
 If something goes wrong by creating the transporters, the server won't start or notify you with a console.log it depends on your configurations of the server.